[Analysis] Will Frans Timmermans be the next Dutch PM on Wednesday?

 Wilders has promised to scrap health insurance costs — a promise his opponents say lacks financial backing — and Omtzigt keeps repeating the word, although its meaning is somewhat elusive.

-"I have no clue what he means with it," Zaslove told EUobverer.
+"I have no clue what he means with it," Zaslove told EUobserver.

 But that may not matter that much for regular voters.
 "They trust him.
 People who are generally distrustful of politicians believe he is not the type that likes to be driven around by a chauffeur," said Otjes.